-Please complete and return to the relevant person at the school/Trust central services (see page 2 of this policy) who will acknowledge receipt and explain what action will be taken.
+Please complete and return it to the relevant person at the school/Trust central services (see page 2of this policy) who will acknowledge receipt and explain what action will be taken.

 Your name:

 Pupil's name (if relevant):

+Name of school and postcode of school:

 Your relationship to the pupil (if relevant):

-Address:

-Postcode:
+Address: Postcode:

 Day time telephone number: Evening telephone number:

-Please give details of your complaint, including whether you have spoken to anybody at

-the school / Trust about it.
+Please give details of your complaint, including whether you have spoken to anybody at the school / Trust about it.

 What actions do you feel might resolve the problem at this stage?

 Are you attaching any paperwork?
 If so, please give details.

 Signature:

 Date:

 Official use

 Date acknowledgement sent:

 By who:

 Complaint referred to:

-Doto

 Date: